ArkaJU/Image-Colorization-CycleGAN/README.md

 # Data

 The experiment was done on 2 datasets:
-1. RGB images of flowers(domain A) and their grayscale version(domain B): 2K images in each folder.
+1. Grayscale of flowers(domain A) and their RGB version(domain B): 2K images in each folder.
-2. Frames extracted from old B&W movies(domain A) and new movies (domain B): 15K images in each folder.
+2. Frames extracted from old B&W movies(domain A) and new movies (domain B): 24K images in each folder.

+The second problem is a very interesting one as the frames are taken from very old movies(1950s and before) and there is no scope for paired data, making this a useful application for CycleGAN.

 # Training

-The models were trained on NVIDIA Tesla K80 GPU (available on Google Colab).
+The models were trained on a GPU.
 It took about 15 hours for the first model to train.
 The 2nd model took a bit longer to achieve decent results, after training about 20 hours.
 Sample results were frequently monitored through TensorBoard.

 # Results